PatrickAuld/patrickauld.com/_posts/README.md

 **Feedback is always encouraged**.
 I welcome it.
 Please speak up about anything you feel the desire to.
 If you don't feel comfortable speaking up about something, please give feedback on that discomfort.

 **I am intentful with my time**.
 When time is set aside to focus or work, I mute all notifications to maintain that focus.
-This means I may not be immediately available or respond but during and after work hours.
+This means I may not be immediately available or respond during and after work hours.

 **I teach by asking leading questions**.
 Leaders are made by mentoring them to find their own way.
 This requires you to travel the journey to a solution, which may be different than my answer otherwise would have been!